 “Being thrown away as a kid, I gravitate to the animals most helpless and in need,” Leggett confided.
 “Rabbits don’t have a voice.
 They make no sound; they’re mute.
 The only sound they make is when they scream. ”

-Diana Leggett is the founder of Rabbit Rescue.
+Diana Leggett is the founder of Wild Rescue.